Introduction

 As churches we have absorbed a lot of the cultural priorities around us.
 Church life is often measured in two two-hour per-week sessions.
 There are some drive thru type gatherings … churches lending from the fast food chain models … no time to sit and eat, its about turnover.
 Fast Church suits a fast passed life where the dogma of more-is-better, is the order of the day.
 And God by His grace, uses that.

 Slow Churches are neither slow nor fast.
 They move at the Spirit’s pace.
 They move outside of earth time.
 They are Spirit-based churches.
 Slow Churches are spiritual churches.
 It’s being and doing; resting and working; it’s hammocks and hammers; it’s modality and sodality; it’s sitting and walking – it’s being settled settlers and restless pioneers.
-It’s where your away game is as good as your home game.
-Its about Jerusalem as home and about Regions Beyond always beckoning (but not overwhelming).
-It’s about developing healthy, safe spiritual homes and about reaching Regions Beyond.
-Its about spending resources on church development and spending resources on mission development – 50/50?
-Its about a fruitful tension between church and mission, inward focus and outward focus.
+God had to give a Jacob a limp so he could stop running, running away from fear, running from pain of the past, running too fast …

 SLOW Churches are SUSTAINABLE